Hořín: Demographics

+Transport

+The I/16 road, which connects the D8 motorway with Mělník, passes through the municipality.

 Sights

-The landmark of Hořín is the Church of Saint Nicholas.
-It was built in the late Baroque style in second half of the 18th century.
+The main landmarks of Hořín are the church and the castle.
+The Church of Saint Nicholas was built in the late Baroque style in second half of the 18th century.
 It includes a valuable Baroque mortuary.

 The Baroque castle in Hořín dates was built for the Czernin family around 1696, then it was rebuilt by František Maxmilián Kaňka in 1713–1720.
 Another modifications took place in 1736–1746.
 The interior contains valuable Rococo decoration.
 Today the castle is owned by the Lobkowicz family, and is abandoned and unused.
 Next to the castle in an extensive park.
 On the local cemetery is the burial vault of the Lobkowicz family.

-There is a lock from 1905, which is protected as a technical monument.
+On the Vraňany–Hořín Shipping Channel is a lock from 1905, which is protected as a technical monument.

 The historic centre of the village of Vrbno is protected as a village monument zone.
 There is a set of well-preserved agricultural homesteads.
-The landmark of the village is the Romanesque church of the Exaltation of the Holy Cross.
+The main landmark of the village is the Church of the Exaltation of the Holy Cross, buitl in the Romanesque style.

 In Zelčín is a zoopark which claims that it is "the largest contact zoo in Bohemia."